entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Long *et al*.
 (2006) added the description: posterior and/or ventral orientation (0)

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 187. Premaxillary tooth proportion: all approximately same size (0); enlarged anterior tooth (1); posteriormost teeth at least twice height of anteriormost teeth (2)

 > Swartz (2012), Character 53; Chen *et al*.
 (2018), Character 35 (in part); Cloutier *et al*.
 (2020), Character 187; Clement *et al*.
 (2021), Character 187; Choo *et al*.
 (2024), Character 187
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 188. Anocleithrum: oblong with distinct anterior overlap area (0); dropshaped with no anterior overlap area (1); absent (2)

 > Swartz (2012), Character 147; Chen *et al*.
 (2018), Character 87; Cloutier *et al*.
 (2020), Character 188; **Simões and Pierce (2021), Characters 165, 166**; Clement *et al*.
 (2021), Character 188; Choo *et al*.
 (2024), Character 188
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 189. Glenoid proportions: height/width ratio 60% or greater (0); height/width ratio 40-50% (1)

 > Swartz (2012), Character 157; Cloutier *et al*.
 (2020), Character 189; Clement *et al*.
 (2021), Character 189; Choo *et al*.
 (2024), Character 189
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 190. Interclavicle shape: ovoid (0); kite-shaped (1); kite-shaped with posterior stalk (2)

 > Swartz (2012), Character 159; Chen *et al*.
 (2018), Character 99; Cloutier *et al*.
 (2020), Character 190; Simões and Pierce (2021), Character 167; Clement *et al*.
 (2021), Character 190; Choo *et al*.
 (2024), Character 190
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 191. Deltoid and supinator process on humerus: absent (0); present (1)

 > Swartz (2012), Character 163; Cloutier *et al*.
 (2020), Character 191; Simões and Pierce (2021), Character 168; Clement *et al*.
 (2021), Character 191; Lu *et al*.
 (2012), Character 218; Choo *et al*.
 (2024), Character 191
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 192. Anterior termination of ventral ridge: adjacent to the caput humeri (0); offset distally toward the proximodistal mid-region of anterior margin of humerus (1)

 > Long *et al*.
 (2006), Character 83; Swartz (2012), Character 164; Cloutier *et al*.
 (2020), Character 192; Simões and Pierce (2021), Character 169; Clement *et al*.
 (2021), Character 192; Lu *et al*.
 (2012), Character 225; Choo *et al*.
 (2024), Character 192
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 193. Radius and ulna: radius much longer than ulna (0); approximately equal length (1)

 > Swartz (2012), Character 166; Long *et al*.
 (2006), Character 48; Chen *et al*.
 (2018), Character 102; Cloutier *et al*.
 (2020), Character 193; Clement *et al*.
 (2021), Character 193; Choo *et al*.
 (2024), Character 193
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 194. Lepidotrichia in paired appendages: present (0); absent (1)

 > Swartz (2012), Character 179, Chen *et al*.
 (2018), Character 100; Cloutier *et al*.
 (2020), Character 194; Simões and Pierce (2021), Character 170; Clement *et al*.
 (2021), Character 194; Choo *et al*.
 (2024), Character 194
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 195. Ribs, trunk: no longer than diameter of intercentrum (0); longer (1)

 > Swartz (2012), Character 183; Chen *et al*.
 (2018), Character 103; Cloutier *et al*.
 (2020), Character 195; Simões and Pierce (2021), Character 171; Clement *et al*.
 (2021), Character 195; Choo *et al*.
 (2024), Character 195
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 196. Ribs, trunk: all cylindrical (0); some or all bear flanges from posterior margin that narrow distally (1); some or all flare distally (2)

 > Swartz (2012), Character 185; Chen *et al*.
 (2018), Character 105; Cloutier *et al*.
 (2020), Character 196; Simões and Pierce (2021), Character 172; Clement *et al*.
 (2021), Character 196; Choo *et al*.
 (2024), Character 196
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 197. Supraneural spines: present (0); absent (1)

 > Swartz (2012), Character 186; Cloutier *et al*.
 (2020), Character 197; Simões and Pierce (2021), Character 173; Clement *et al*.
 (2021), Character 197; Lu *et al*.
 (2012), Character 243; Choo *et al*.
 (2024), Character 197
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 198. Number of transverse flexion distal to ulnare: 1-2 rows (0); 3 rows (1); 4 rows (2); 5-6 rows (3)

 > *ordered*; Cloutier *et al*.
 (2020), Character 198; Simões and Pierce (2021), Character 174; Clement *et al*.
 (2021), Character 198; Choo *et al*.
 (2024), Character 198
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 199. Number radials articulating on ulnare: 0-2 radials (0); 3-4 radials (1); 5 radials (2)

 > *ordered*; Daeschler *et al*.
 (2006), Character 90 (in part), Swartz (2012), Character 174 (in part); Cloutier *et al*.
 (2020), Character 199; Simões and Pierce (2021), Character 175; Clement *et al*.
 (2021), Character 199; Choo *et al*.
 (2024), Character 199
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 200. Number of digits: five or less (0); more than five (1)

 > Cloutier *et al*.
 (2020), Character 200; Simões and Pierce (2021), Character 176; Clement *et al*.
 (2021), Character 200; Choo *et al*.
 (2024), Character 200
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 201. Radiale: absent (0); small (approximately one fifth the length of the radius) (1); large (approximately half the length of the radius) (2)

 > *ordered*; Cloutier *et al*.
 (2020), Character 201; Simões and Pierce (2021), Character 177; Clement *et al*.
 (2021), Character 201; Choo *et al*.
 (2024), Character 201
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 202. Tabular horn.
 A tabular horn is formed by an embayment in the posterior margin of the tabular: absent (0); present (1)

 > Cloutier *et al*.
 (2020), Character 202; Simões and Pierce (2021), Character 178; Clement *et al*.
 (2021), Character 202; Choo *et al*.
 (2024), Character 202
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 203. Long medioventral process of premaxilla absent (0); present (1).